 - For a Wi-Fi network, make sure you've got the proper settings for SSID (network name), passphrase and the time server.

 - If you're working with a Power over Ethernet (PoE) system, take a look at your network time servers, and the cables running to the clocks.

 - For American Time's SiteSync IQ, check the power at the system controller.

-If you want life to go smoothly during the transition back to Standard Time, this is one of those instances where you just have to get with the program, no matter how you feel about the concept of Daylight Saving Time and its purported benefits.
-Life gets easier yet if you have a synchronized time system that removes any anxiety that your clocks will remain in step with the rest of the world.
+If you want life to go smoothly during this transition, then this is one of those instances where you just have to get with the program, no matter how you feel about the concept of Daylight Saving Time and its purported benefits.
+Life gets easier if you have a synchronized time system that removes any anxiety that your clocks won't remain in step with the rest of the world.

-If your clocks update automatically, and you've made sure they're in working order, you can go to bed without worry on that first Sunday of November, ready to fully appreciate that extra hour of sleep you're about to get.
+If your clocks update automatically, and you've made sure they're in working order, you can go to bed without worry on that Sunday of March, ready to fully appreciate that extra hour of daylight the next day.